 Having multiple air vents will distribute heat evenly

 Another decision you would need to make is the number of air vents that you would like to have in the cabin.
 If you only install one, you will have hot air flowing only from one location and it may leave the other end of the space cool.
 Multiple vents are recommended for larger spaces, but again, too many vents only create unnecessary installation headaches.
-For a touch of luxury, you could also direct a vent to the outdoor space where you like to sit and enjoy the evenings.
+For a touch of luxury, you could also direct a vent to the outdoor deck where you like to sit and enjoy the evenings.
 When you don’t want to let the air outside, simply close the vent.
 The most optimal heater installation will allow you to relax on cooler nights indoors and on the deck!